Go there, go there, go there

 No hay anuncios

-We have a key battle ahead of us to preserve the Catalan school model and to prevent the interference of the courts in classrooms: the country must be ready to defend Catalan in schools in the face of the still pending ruling of the Constitutional Court, to which the TSJC brought the regulations emanating from the Parliament of Catalonia.
-And we have no doubt about it: the country will be there.
-In defense of the Catalan school and the sovereignty of Parliament. Òmnium, as always, too.
+We face a key battle to preserve the Catalan school model and to prevent the interference of the courts in classrooms: the country must be ready to defend Catalan in schools in the face of the still pending ruling of the Constitutional Court, to which the TSJC brought the regulations emanating from the Parliament of Catalonia.
+And we have no doubt: the country will be there.
+In defense of Catalan schools and the sovereignty of Parliament. Òmnium, as always, too.